saiful987/TinDog-Start/README.md

 Description:

 On this project, I used HTML, CSS, and external framework Bootstrap, to make a desktop, laptop, iPad, and mobile responsive website.
 This is a tinder for dogs.
 All the images are provided below of what the website looks like in different types of screen sizes using the inspector tool.
+Also, internal CSS was used to make the website responsive, which was done using media query.

 Links: